 Hi!
 What’s your name, role and University?

 My name is Sarah Dietrich.
 I am a business development manager here at the University of Warwick and I work for Warwick Conferences.

 Could you please tell me a bit about your role at the University?

-I’m business development manager and my role primarily consists of getting new business into the University, so new corporate companies coming to use our conference facilities here at the University of Warwick.
+I’m a business development manager, and my role primarily consists of getting new business into the University, so new corporate companies coming to use our conference facilities here at the University of Warwick.
 We have five venues in total, so I’m responsible for getting business into those venues and growing existing business that comes to the University for their conference and events.